How to Solve a Case Study – A Structured Approach

 - Gather data and know why you need the information and what conclusions can you draw which would ultimately help you get to the solution

 In a case interview, your only source for data is the Interviewer.
-Hence, it is important that you establish an open bi-directional communication and obviously your rapport with the interviewer is very important.
+Hence, it is important that you establish open bi-directional communication and obviously, your rapport with the interviewer is very important.

 Make sure you ask for only relevant information and ideally let the interviewer know why you need a particular piece of data, be as open and transparent in your thought process as possible, and think out loud to let the interviewer know your thinking process including your current hypothesis.